Post-surjectivity and balancedness of cellular automata over groups: Background

 be an admissible pattern for $X$, and let

 A \emph{pre-image} of $p$ on $M$ under $\Acal$ is a pattern

 that is admissible for $X$ and is such that

 An \emph{orphan} is an admissible pattern that has no admissible pre-image, or equivalently, a pattern that is admissible for $X$ but not admissible for $F_\Acal(X)$.
 Similarly, a configuration which is not in the image of $X$ by $F_\Acal$ is a \emph{Garden of Eden} for $\Acal$.
 By a compactness argument, every Garden of Eden contains an orphan.
-We call this the \emph{orphan pattern principle}.
-A cellular automaton $\Acal$ is \emph{pre-injective} if every two asymptotic configurations $c, e$ satisfying $F_\Acal(c) = F_\Acal(e)$ are equal.
-The \emph{Garden of Eden theorem} (cf.~\citep{csms99}) states that, for \ca\ on amenable groups, pre-injectivity is equivalent to surjectivity; on non-amenable groups, the two properties appear to be independent of each other.
+We call this fact the \emph{orphan pattern principle}.
+A cellular automaton $\Acal$ is \emph{pre-injective} if every two asymptotic configurations $c, e$ satisfying $F_\Acal(c)=F_\Acal(e)$ are equal.
+The \emph{Garden of Eden theorem} (see~\citep{csms99}) states that, for \ca\ on amenable groups, pre-injectivity is equivalent to surjectivity; on non-amenable groups, the two properties are independent of each other (see~\citep{b10} and~\citep{b16}).

 Let $\GG$ be a finitely generated group, let $\gen$ be a finite set of generators for $\GG$, and let $S$ be a finite set.
 A subshift